MicrosoftDocs/memdocs/memdocs/intune/fundamentals/cloud-configuration-setup-guide.md

     | Prevent users from redirecting their Windows known folders to their PC | Enabled |
     | Use OneDrive Files On-Demand | Enabled |

-7. Assign the profile to the group you created in [Step 1 - Create a Microsoft Entra group](#step-1---create-a-microsoft-entra-group).
+7. Assign the profile to the group you created in [Step 1 - Create a Microsoft Entra group](#step-1---create-a-microsoft-entra-group) (in this article).

 ### ✔️ 2 - Deploy a script to remove built-in apps